folkehelseinstituttet/ngs_scripts/nextstrain/README.md

 # Step 1: Refresh the list of Pango queries
 First run interactively on the FHI laptop the script [create_pango_queries_for_builds_file.R](create_pango_queries_for_builds_file.R).
 Copy and paste the list of pangos into the [builds.yaml](builds.yaml) file [here](https://github.com/folkehelseinstituttet/ngs_scripts/blob/main/nextstrain/builds.yaml#L42).
 Do it in the web browser and commit the file.

 This should probably be automated.
 See [here](https://discussion.nextstrain.org/t/methods-to-automate-the-list-of-pangos-for-augur-filter/1665).
+One idea is to store the pangos in a separate file, then in the Snakefile read that file the same way as the builds.yaml is read via `['builds']`.

 # Step 2: Download Gisaid files
 Download Gisaid fasta and metadata files and move to `N:\Virologi\NGS\tmp`.
 Remember to delete files from this folder after the build is finished.
 Should probably be automated.
 Can perhaps be done with `smbclient` from the server side after the files are moved.